-In addition to using the Customize and Add to Cart feature to customize an LCD module with different cables and connectors on a website order, you can use the Kit Configurator to order kits for CFA634-xxx-KS (RS232 serial default interface) and CFA634-xxx-KU (USB default interface) that include accessories.
+In addition to using the Customize and Add to Cart feature to customize an LCD module with different cables and connectors on a website order, you can use the Kit Configurator to order kits for CFA634-xxx-KS ("full swing" RS232 serial default interface) and CFA634-xxx-KU (USB default interface) that include accessories.

-Below is an explanation of kit part numbers.
+Here is an explanation of kit part numbers:

-DB 634 - XX XXX - K X X 0 2 8 4 6 6
+DB 634 - XX XXX - K X X 0 2 0 4 6 6

-[type]

-DB - Optional PC CDROM mounting bracket that fits two 5.25" bays.

-[family]

-634 - Part of 634 family

-[overlay]

-An overlay for the front of bracket with a display window of clear thick hard-coated polycarbonate

-Lexan[®].
-Choice of four overlays are:

-AL - Silver Aluminum

-BG - Beige Plastic

-BK - Black Plastic

-[variant]

-Choice of two colors (variants):

-TFH - Dark (near-back) characters on light (near-white) background

-TMI - Light (near-white) characters on blue background

-YDI - Yellow-green characters on dark (near-black) background

-YFH - Dark (near-black) characters on yellow-green background

-6 [default interface] Two choices: S - RS232 U - USB 6 [additional parts in kit] x = One or more cables.
+0 [type] DB - Optional PC CDROM mounting bracket that fits two 5.25" bays.
+0 [family] 634 - Part of 634 family 6 [overlay] An overlay for the front of bracket with a display window of clear thick hard-coated polycarbonate Lexan®.
+Choice of four overlays are: AL - Silver Aluminum BG - Beige Plastic BK - Black Plastic 4 [variant] Choice of two colors (variants): TFH - Dark (near-back) characters on light (near-white) background TMI - Light (near-white) characters on blue background YDI - Yellow-green characters on dark (near-black) background YFH - Dark (near-black) characters on yellow-green background 6 [default interface] Two choices: S - "full swing" RS232 serial U - USB 6 [additional parts in kit] x = One or more cables.

-CFA634 bracket with black overlay:
+Here is a photo of a CFA634 bracket with black overlay: